davidan1981/rubybreaker/TUTORIAL.md

 If this is the route you are taking, there needs no editing of the source program whatsoever.
 This task will take care of instrumenting the specified modules and classes at proper moments.

+#### Early Dynamic Type Checking in Rakefile

+Previously, we explained how to perform type checking in the command mode.
+You can also specify which modules/classes to type check in the Rakfile.
+The following shows an example usage of `check` option.

+    require "rubybreaker/task"
+    ...
+    desc "Run RubyBreaker"
+    Rake::RubyBreakerTestTask.new(:"rubybreaker") do |t|
+      t.libs << "lib"
+      t.test_files = ["test/foo/tc_foo1.rb"]
+      # ...Other test task options..
+      t.rubybreaker_opts << "-v"           # run in verbose mode
+      t.break = ["Class1", "Class2", ...]  # specify classes to monitor
+      t.check = ["Class3", ....] # specify classes to check
+    end

+Alternatively, you can use `RubyBreaker.check()` to specify classes to type check in the setup code of the test case.

 ## Type Annotation